 The Spanish can really throw a party and it’s a good job, as Alicante hosts a number of festivals every year.
 Mr ESLT and I visited during Las Hogueras de San Juan which is a medieval festival which is held annually during the month of June and takes over the whole city.
 We witnessed jousting on horseback, parades through the narrow alleyways, lots of street food and nightly firework displays – the city really did come alive!
 We’d love to return to Alicante and experience another festival soon.

-Did you know you can fly direct to Alicante from Liverpool airport?
-In fact you can fly to a number of fabulous places, why not check out their Destination Guides for further inspiration!
+Did you know you can fly directly to Alicante from Liverpool airport?
+In fact, you can fly to a number of fabulous places, why not check out their Destination Guides for further inspiration!